-If a child is not yet potty trained parents must supply an adequate supply of disposable pull-ups and wipes.
-Diapers will be disposed of in a tightly covered trashcan and kept out of reach of children.
-Royal Montessori Academy can change cloth diapers but does not have the necessary tools to wash the liners.
-All liners will be bagged for the parents to wash and return.
+If a child is not yet bathroom trained parents must supply an adequate supply of disposable pull-ups and wipes.
+Pull-ups will be disposed of in a tightly covered trashcan and kept out of reach of children.
+Royal Montessori Academy cannot accomodate cloth diapers at this time.